Automation Anywhere and C3 AI Merger 2026: Deal Terms, Strategic Impact

 What are the best Blue Prism alternatives in 2026?

-The leading Blue Prism alternatives in 2026 are UiPath (largest RPA marketplace and community), Automation Anywhere (cloud-native RPA), Power Automate (Microsoft-integrated desktop+cloud RPA), and Pega (process orchestration with RPA).
-UiPath leads in ecosystem breadth, while Power Automate offers the lowest entry cost.
+The leading Blue Prism alternatives in 2026 are UiPath (largest RPA ecosystem and marketplace), Automation Anywhere (cloud-native, AI-first RPA), Power Automate (Microsoft-centric and license-bundled), and Pega (process orchestration with RPA).
+Most enterprises evaluating a Blue Prism replacement weigh UiPath for ecosystem breadth and Automation Anywhere for cloud-first deployments.